-Classic studies of organizing have posited the importance of advancing scholarship on organizing as a distinct form of collective action (Ganz 2009; Han 2014; Han, McKenna, and Oyakawa 2021; McAlevey 2016; Warren 2001; Woodly 2021).
-Woodly (2021) and Han (2014) characterized the organizing approach as one in which the goal is not merely to mobilize a passive mass of people to support pre-defined political or policy ends but to transform individuals, changing their capacity and willingness to become agents of change.
-Because of its ability to build power from below, organizing has been characterized as vital for democracy (Ganz 2004; McAlevey 2016; Speer and Han 2018; Woodly 2021).
-However, scholars have employed the term organizing using myriad meanings, not all conforming to the definition provided above.
-This study maps the research from all over the world on the term organizing, in its various meanings in the context of collective action, using citation mapping tools.
+The importance of advancing scholarship on organizing as a distinct form of collective action has been emphasized in classic studies of organizing (Ganz 2009; Han 2014; Han, McKenna, and Oyakawa 2021; McAlevey 2016; Warren 2001; Woodly 2021).
+According to Woodly (2021) and Han (2014), the goal with the organizing approach is not merely to mobilize a passive mass of people to support pre-defined political or policy ends, but to transform individuals by enhancing their capacity and willingness to become agents of change.
+Organizing has been characterized as vital for democracy due to its capacity to build power from the ground up, (Ganz 2004; McAlevey 2016; Speer and Han 2018; Woodly 2021).
+However, scholars have attributed numerous meanings to the term “organizing,” not all of which conform to the above definition.
+This study uses citation mapping tools to map research from around the world on the various meanings of the term “organizing” in the context of collective action.

 Data and Methods

-The cross-national data on scholarly works were sourced from the Web of Science (WoS), one of the leading scientific literature databases (Visser, Van Eck and Waltman 2021).
-We followed common practice in the literature to use the WoS as the source for all data related to our topic of interest due to its comprehensive documentation and smooth integration of output files with citation mapping software (Huang et al. 2015; Kullenberg and Kasperowski 2016; Van Eck and Waltman 2018).
+Cross-national data on scholarly works were sourced from the Web of Science (WoS), a leading scientific literature database (Visser, Van Eck and Waltman 2021).
+Following common practice in the literature, we used WoS as the source for all data related to our studied topic, due to its comprehensive documentation and smooth integration of output files with citation mapping software (Huang et al. 2015; Kullenberg and Kasperowski 2016; Van Eck and Waltman 2018).

-A simple search for “organizing” in the “Topic” field on the WoS yielded a large number of mainly irrelevant results (82,215 results).
-Reviewing the technical literature on search strategies, we found that most studies were focused on expanding the search beyond the original term (Arora et al. 2013; Chen and Song 2019; Huang et al. 2015).
-However, our main challenge was to narrow and focus the search.
-To overcome this challenge, we developed a strategy that combines existing approaches (Arora et al. 2013; Huang et al. 2015), which we call “targeted lexical search.”
-This strategy adapts techniques from two established bibliometric studies approaches—a core lexical search and an expanded lexical search (Huang et al. 2015)—to ultimately narrow the search of a concept represented by a generic and versatile term such as organizing.
+A simple search for “organizing” in the WoS “Topic” field yielded numerous mainly irrelevant results (82,215).
+Reviewing the technical literature on search strategies, we found that most studies focused on expanding the search beyond the original term (Arora et al. 2013; Chen and Song 2019; Huang et al. 2015).
+However, to meet our main challenge of narrowing and focusing the search, we developed a strategy combining existing approaches, which we called a “targeted lexical search” (Arora et al. 2013; Huang et al. 2015).
+We adapted techniques from two established bibliometric studies approaches—a core lexical search and an expanded lexical search (Huang et al. 2015)—to ultimately narrow the search of a concept expressed by a generic and versatile term, such as “organizing.”

-In a core lexical search, search terms are identified through a literature review and are subsequently vetted by experts (Arora et al. 2013; Huang et al. 2015).
-This search yields a core dataset.
-Subsequently, an expanded lexical search can be used by extracting frequently occurring terms in the keyword fields of records in the core dataset and then vetting these terms based on a measurement called “noise ratio”—an estimate of the percentage of irrelevant records retrieved by the search term (Arora et al. 2013; Huang et al. 2015).
-To further enhance the precision of this search, some of the terms are defined as contingent terms, meaning that they are included in the search only when appearing alongside another term.
+In a core lexical search, search terms are identified through a literature review and followed by expert vetting (Arora et al. 2013; Huang et al. 2015), yielding a core dataset.
+An expanded lexical search can then be conducted by extracting frequently occurring terms in the core dataset’s keyword fields of records and vetting these terms using a “noise ratio” measurement—an estimate of the percentage of irrelevant records retrieved by the search term (Arora et al. 2013; Huang et al. 2015).
+To further enhance this search’s precision, we defined some of the terms as contingent terms, including them in the search only when appearing alongside another term.